 EDUCATIONAL LEADERSHIP FACULTY

-The creative, diverse Educational Leadership faculty members at Creighton have served public and private, rural and urban PK - 12 schools as successful administrators and special program directors.
+The creative, diverse Educational Leadership faculty members at Creighton have served public and Catholic, rural and urban PK - 12 schools as successful administrators and special program directors.
 The faculty is committed to individualizing instruction to meet the needs of each candidate, as well as program advising and mentoring on the job.
 Courses provide a theoretical academic base and the opportunity to apply the skills required of ethical, articulate, and decisive leaders.

 Preferred Application Deadline: August 1 for fall, December 1 for spring, and May 1 for summer entry.